nightkolo/Rabbitball/README.md

 ## Changelog

 [`main`](https://github.com/nightkolo/Rabbitball/commits/main/) branch is currently early version `1.2.0`.
-Unfortunely, I made these changes before learning about branching in git, which are deniably perfect for versioning, my bad.
+Unfortunely, I made these changes before learning about branching in git, which are undeniably perfect for versioning, my bad.
 You can go back to [cb473ae](https://github.com/nightkolo/Rabbitball/tree/cb473ae135068a603ba0f3163895db5d3a36bfc7) to obtain version `1.1`.

 ### Proposals/Future